kybernetikos/z85e/ReadMe.md

 # z85e

 This project implements an extended version of the ZeroMQ z85 encoding standard described [here](https://rfc.zeromq.org/spec/32/).
 It is a port of [coenm/Z85e](https://github.com/coenm/Z85e) from C# to javascript.
-The extension is simply to enable encoding and decoding of arbirary length inputs, where the original required inputs to be multiples of 4 bytes to encode or 5 characters to decode.
+The extension is simply to enable encoding and decoding of arbitrary length inputs, where the original required inputs to be multiples of 4 bytes to encode or 5 characters to decode.

 The Z85 encoding has a few nice properties.
 It doesn't blow up data as much as Base64 does, and it is source code safe - you can copy and paste it into a string, and not have to worry about escapes or quotes causing problems.

-This library can be included as a single file without dependencies in a browser or node (./src/z85e.js).
+This library can be included as a single file without dependencies in a browser . e.g. `<script type="module">import {decode, encode} from "https://cdn.jsdelivr.net/npm/z85e/src/z85e.js"</script>`

-Stream support is provided in a separate file (./src/streams.js)
+Web Streams support is provided in a separate file (src/streams.js)

 ## Installation